 Turmeric spice contains the healing compound curcumin, and studies have suggested it can be more advantageous than many prescription drugs.

 Health Benefits of Turmeric

 1. Quickly Heals Wounds

-Turmeric is an effective disinfectant and can be used as a natural antiseptic and antibacterial agent.
-In case you get a cut or burn, sprinkling turmeric powder on the wound helps it to heal faster.
+Turmeric is considered an effective disinfectant and can be used as a natural antiseptic and antibacterial agent.
+If you get a cut or burn, sprinkling turmeric powder on the wound could help it to heal faster.
 It may be used in psoriasis treatment or to assist in repairing damaged skin.

 2. Immunity Booster

-Turmeric contains lipopolysaccharide and antibacterial, antiviral and anti-fungal agents which helps boost the immune system and provide protection against colds, coughs, and flus.
+Turmeric contains lipopolysaccharide and antibacterial, antiviral, and antifungal agents that can help boost the immune system and provide protection against colds, coughs, and flu.

-A person with a stronger immune system has a lesser chance of being affected with viral diseases.
-In the case of cold and cough, regularly drinking warm milk mixed with a teaspoon of turmeric will help with the infection.
+A person with a stronger immune system has a lesser chance of being infected with viral diseases.
+In the case of cold and cough, regularly drinking warm milk mixed with a teaspoon of turmeric may help with the infection.

 3. Helps Control Diabetes